 The government-wide financial statements and proprietary fund statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property taxes are recognized as revenue in the year for which they are levied.
 Grants and intergovernmental revenue are recognized as revenue when all eligibility requirements have been met.